wintere/introhpc-archive/talapas-scripting/lesson.md

 ```output
 ```

-The notion of separate output and err streams becomes relevant on Talapas because Slurm allows you to write error logs and output logs to separate files, which makes debugging jobs that produce large amounts of textual output easier.
+The difference between stdout and stderror is important because Slurm jobs write output and error logs to separate files.

 ## Loops: Easy as `for`, `do`, `done`
 **Loops** are a programming construct which allow us to repeat a command or set of commands